StudyCamp/searchify/searchify/README.md

 ### Welcome to Searchify!

 This is a backend application developed using Django as a demonstration that allows user to upload, share, and search for images and find other users.

+#### Instructions

+The Navbar contains all the features below.
+Start by registering and logging in.
+Then you may upload, share, and search for images and user profiles.
+Enjoy!

 ### Searchify App